backbenchers2018/codefundo/README.md

 # codefundo
-Natural Disaster , Forst Fires
+Natural Disaster , Forest Fires
-We are creating an Android App that can be used as a Forest Fire predictor Inspiration- Trees , rare-species are most vulnerable to Forest Fires and not many care about them.This App can be used by Forest Department.
+We are creating an Android App that can be used as a Forest Fire predictor Inspiration- Along with trees many rare sepecies are most vulnerable to Forest Fires and not many care about them.This App can be used by Forest Department.

 Working With App